 If the complainant is invited to attend the meeting, they may bring someone along to provide support.
 This can be a relative or friend.
-We do not encourage either party to bring legal representatives to the committee meeting.
-However, there may be occasions when legal representation is appropriate such as where a school employee is called as a witness in a complaint meeting.
-In this case an employee may wish to be supported by a union or legal representative.
-Representatives from the media are not permitted to attend.
+We do not encourage either party to bring

 Complaints about staff conduct will not generally be handled under this complaints procedure.
 Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures and outcomes will not be shared with them.
 At least 10 school days before the meeting, the Executive PA will: